Pangi790927/game_engine/README.md

 headers
 - will work with cmake
 - will compile for Linux, Windows and maybe MacOS
-- will only have a lib and include folder
+- will only have a lib, src, and include folder for libs
 - will have the following additional dirs: experiments, shaders, fonts, tests, extern, assets, docs.
 - add DBG and EXCEPTION and make error handling a priority